willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 Success: Return HTTP `200 OK`

-The endpoint approved the request.
-The shift is saved in Shifts, and the user can see the shift in the schedule.
+This is an example of the response if the endpoint approved the request.
+In this scenario, the shift is saved in Shifts, and the user can see the shift in the schedule.

 ```http
 {